Semi-supervised Contrastive Learning Using Partial Label Information

-The performance of MixMatch on CIFAR-10 was far better than any algorithm, including Nullspace Tuning, in Experiment 1 (Figure \ref{ssl_eval}).
+The performance of MixMatch on CIFAR-10 was better than any algorithm alone, including Nullspace Tuning, in the first experiment (Fig \ref{ssl_eval}).
 Despite this impressive gain, performance was improved further by including Nullspace Tuning together with the MixMatch innovations.
-Doing so reduced test error by an additional factor of 1.8 on the smallest labeled set size, and about 1.3 at the largest set size (Figure \ref{mixmatch_eval}).
+Doing so reduced test error by an additional factor of 1.8 on the smallest labeled set size, and about 1.3 at the largest set size (Fig \ref{mixmatch_eval}).

+Adding Nullspace Tuning to MixMatch with even a small number of labeled examples dramatically improved the performance on CIFAR-10 (Fig \ref{mixmatch_eval}), suggesting complementary and synergistic use of information in the two methods; either method on its own needed over 2000 labeled examples to approach its asymptotic accuracy.
+Test error for experiments with 250 and 2,000 labeled data are reported in Table \ref{error-table}.

-The hyperparameter search shows that the MixMatch loss landscape was modestly altered with respect to the MixMatch hyperparameters $\alpha$ and $\lambda_U$, and small gains could be had by tuning them further (Figure \ref{hyper_search}).
-Tuning our nullspace weight made a larger relative difference, providing a further improvement of about 20\% at 500 labeled datapoints, and about 30\% at 2000 labeled datapoints, over what is shown in Figure \ref{mixmatch_eval}.
+The hyperparameter search shows that the MixMatch loss landscape was modestly altered with respect to the MixMatch hyperparameters $\alpha$ and $\lambda_U$, and small gains could be had by tuning them further (Fig \ref{hyper_search}).
+Tuning our nullspace weight made a larger relative difference, providing a further improvement of about 20\% at 500 labeled datapoints, and about 30\% at 2,000 labeled datapoints, over what is shown in Fig \ref{mixmatch_eval}.